TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *LinkHandler*

-        The LinkHandler is a component in TYPO3 that provides advanced link and reference functionalities.
-Each kind of Link (like: files, pages, records, mails, telephone, ...) is implemented via the LinkHandler API.
+        The LinkHandler is a component in TYPO3 that provides advanced link and reference functionality.
+Each type of Link (for example: files, pages, records, mails, telephone, ...) is implemented via the LinkHandler API.

     ..  _linkvalidator:
     -   *Linkvalidator*

-        Linkvalidator is a tool in TYPO3 that checks links and references on the website for validity and identifies broken or invalid links.
-It operates on the level of content elements and their specific data fields.
+        Linkvalidator is a tool in TYPO3 that checks links and references on a website for validity and identifies broken or invalid links.
+It operates on content elements and their data fields.

     ..  _list-view:
     -   *List View*